-E. Constitutionally-Specified Committees
+F. Constitutionally Specified Committees

-Such committees shall have the composition, authority, and duties provided in the Constitution, and such other authority and duties, not inconsistent with the Constitution, which may be assigned to them by action of the Academic Senate.
+Such committees shall have the composition, authority, and duties provided in the Illinois State University Constitution, and such other authority and duties, not inconsistent with the Constitution, which may be assigned to them by action of the Academic Senate.

-Internal Constitutionally-Specified Committees shall be composed exclusively of Senators, as specified in the Constitution.
-Currently, the Executive Committee of the Academic Senate is the only Constitutionally-Specified Standing Internal Committee (see Constitution, Article V, sect.
-1 and sect.
-2).
+Constitutionally specified standing internal committees of the Academic Senate shall be composed exclusively of Senators, as specified in the Constitution.
+Currently, the Executive Committee of the Academic Senate is the only constitutionally specified standing internal Committee (see Illinois State University Constitution, Article V, Sections 1 and 2).